Guidelines for Sensitive Data

 - Storage of sensitive information on devices that are not used or configured to operate as serving devices is only acceptable if the user responsible for the device takes proper care to isolate and protect files containing the information from inadvertent or unauthorized access or viewing.
 Assistance with securing sensitive information may be obtained from the IT staff.

 Alternative Locations for Serving Devices

-- Alternative locations must be reviewed and approved by the CITO.
+- Alternative locations should be reviewed and approved by the CITO.
 Such exceptions will be made only after the CITO has determined that the server providing sensitive information to the campus network/ and or to the Internet is secured through reasonable procedures.

 - In cryptography, encryption is the process of encoding messages (or information) in such a way that third parties cannot read it, but only authorized parties can.[ssd.eff.org/tech/encryption]